-Construction started on the City of Rockland at East Boston’s McKie Shipbuilding Company in 1900 and by 1901 she was sailing regular runs up the coast of Maine carrying summer visitors and freight back and forth to Boston.
+Construction started on the City of Rockland at East Boston’s McKie Shipbuilding Company in 1900.
+By 1901 she sailed regular runs up the coast of Maine carrying summer visitors and freight back and forth to Boston.

-With stops in Rockland, Camden, Belfast, Bangor, Northwest Harbor, Southeast Harbor, Seal Harbor and Bar Harbor the company Eastern Steamship Company advertised the vessel as travelling “the picturesque route with connections to all northern Maine sporting resorts.”
+She stopped in Rockland, Camden, Belfast, Bangor, Northwest Harbor, Southeast Harbor, Seal Harbor and Bar Harbor.
+The Eastern Steamship Company advertised the vessel as travelling “the picturesque route with connections to all northern Maine sporting resorts.”

-In July of 1904, the 274-foot side-wheeler struck a ledge in the Muscle Ridge Channel off Thomaston Maine in the fog.
-News accounts of the day cheerily reported that divers believed the vessel could be repaired.
+In July of 1904, the 274-foot side-wheeler struck a ledge in the Muscle Ridge Channel off Thomaston, Maine, in the fog.
+News accounts of the day cheerily reported the divers’ assessment.

 “After an examination lasting an hour they reported that the City of Rockland was resting on a huge boulder forward and an old sunken wreck aft.
 They could not find that the steamer was badly strained, nor were they able to locate the leak in the bow.